 For silver-loving folks, chrome seems like the most modern, and perhaps even classic choice, but I really dislike how spotty chrome gets – even with the magic cleaner I found.
 And – this will sound completely nutty to you metal mixing aficionados – but I’ve realized that I don’t like pairing chrome with brushed metals.
 Although I mixed metals a bit in the townhouse (chrome, black, oil rubbed bronze, brushed nickel), in the lakehouse I’m been striving for a totally unified look with all brushed silver.
-Even though I can look at spaces like the ones below (two of my favorite rooms, actually) and appreciate how gorgeously and expertly the metals have been mixed, I just cannot commit to this look in my home either.
+These days, I don’t like mixed metals.
+Even though I can look at spaces like the ones below (two of my favorite rooms, actually) and appreciate how gorgeously and expertly the metals have been mixed, I just cannot commit to this mixed metals look in my home.

 Although I’m a bit nervous, I’m also pretty excited!
 I think this matchy-matchiness is going to make my brain and I very happy.
 After spending so long creating a neutral, people-pleasing space, I’m really relishing the opportunity to just focus on what I (and Hubs, when he chimes in) want.
 Anyone else like coordinating metals and finishes?
 Or are you all metal-mixers?
 If you are a metal-matcher like me, enjoy a little eye candy: